Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 Tips on How to Write a Follow-up Email

-1.)
-Personalize your emails
+Personalize your email message

 One of the most important things when sending your follow-up email is to use personalization.
+A personalized greeting and into sentence can make all the difference to your outreach.

-Add in the prospect’s name or their company name.
 You could even add something specific about them that you read about on the internet.

-For example, if you listen to a podcast that they were featured on, or read an interesting article that they wrote, mention that in the follow-up.
+For example, if you listen to a podcast that they were featured on or read an interesting article that they wrote, mention that in the follow-up.

-2.)
-Keep it short
+Keep it short and to the point

-As you can see in the above templates, the follow-ups are short.
-Most are less than 80 words.
-When it comes to writing a follow-up email, get to the point.
+When it comes to writing a follow up email, get to the point.
 If you met them at a networking event, for example, mention that.

 Don’t write an essay (sadly, this is where many marketers get it wrong), and if you do have more information to share, instead, direct the prospect to a website, or social media page, or add a link to the email.

-Your call to action needs to be clear.
 State what you would like your prospect to do.
 Would you like them to book a meeting with you?
 Get on a short phone call?
 Answer a quick question?
 Get a referral from them?

-5.)
-Remember transition, value prop, CTA.
+Remember transition, value prop, CTA (And ask for a meeting)

-Always have a couple of words in your follow-up email that will tie into your first email (you can even do this in your intro.)
+Always have a couple of words in your follow-up email that will tie into your first email (you can even do this in your intro .)

 Add in a value proposition, which can be something new in every follow-up email, and a different type of CTA in each follow-up.